-- Informed Consent and Privacy Form, to be signed by the participant and medical staff - Applicant Form Part One and Registration Addendum, to be completed by the participant - Applicant Form Part Two, to be completed by the medical staff
+- 1. Informed Consent and Privacy Form, to be signed by the participant and medical staff - 2.
+M-001a-Applicant Form Part One, to be completed by or with the participant

+- 3. M-001b-Applicant Form Part Two, to be completed by the medical staff - 4.
+M-001c-RETAIN Participant Form Addendum KANSASWORKS Qs